-Selling your property may seem a simple operation at first glance, since it is carried out in accordance with a very strict formality under the responsibility of a notary with the possible assistance of a real estate agency, once a buyer has made an offer to purchase which has been accepted by the seller.
+Selling a property in France may seem a simple operation at first glance, since it is carried out in accordance with a very strict formality under the responsibility of a notary with the possible assistance of a real estate agency, once a buyer has made an offer to purchase which has been accepted by the seller.

-The following is a reminder of the various stages in the sale of a property in France:
+The following is a reminder of the various stages when selling a property in France:

 - offer to purchase,

 - performance of technical diagnostics by the seller,

 - signature of the undertaking to sell or the precontract of sale agreement with sequestration by the purchaser of the immobilisation indemnity,